PilgrimMemoirs/hiking-blog/content/posts/travel/2021/grand_canyon/index.md

 ---
-title: Grand Tetons National Park
+title: Sunset Drive through Grand Canyons National Park
-date: 2021-06-26
+date: 2021-10-02
-published: true
+published: false
 cover: ./cover.jpg
 category: Travel
-description: My summer of National Parks kicked off at Grand Tetons, where I spent a couple days driving around, admiring the views of the iconic mountains while scouting out prime spots for watching wildlife.
+description: After a day of hiking in Sedona, we headed up to Grand Canyon to watch the sunset.
+Our first stop was the Desert Watchtower, where we saw the sun dissapear behind the canyons.
-tags: ["National Park", "Wyoming", "Road Trip", "Travel", "Mountains", "Sunset", "Wildlife", "Summer"]
+tags: ["Arizona", "Road Trip", "Travel", "Canyons", "National Park", "Summer"]
 ---

 ## RECAP VIDEO